tcartwright/SqlServer.Rules/README.md

 ## Project Configuration

 - Once the rules are compiled and installed to the appropriate directory then you can open up your SSDT project and enable code analysis by following these instructions: https://docs.microsoft.com/en-us/sql/ssdt/database-project-settings?view=sql-server-ver15#bkmk_code_analysis
+- After code analysis is enabled perform a rebuild.
+Any of the rules that are broke will show up as build warnings.
+  - You can double click any of the warnings to be taken to the code location where the rule was broken at.
 - You can also optionally:
   - Enable / disable rules.
   - Set certain rules as errors so they will actually throw build errors.